Crafting Joy: Transform Your Space with Painted Pots

 • Acrylic paints or paint pens

-• Palette or old plate for mixing colors
+• An old plate or palette for mixing colors

 Selecting the Perfect Pot